materialsproject/docs/docs/methodology/equations-of-state.md

 material behaviors under changes in pressure, volume, entropy and temperature.
-Despite over a century of theoretical development and experimental testing of energy-volume (E-V) EOS for solids, there is still a lack of consensus with regard to which equation is indeed optimal, as well as to what metric is most appropriate for making this judgment.
+Despite over a century of theoretical development and experimental testing of energy-volume (E-V) EOS for solids, there is still a lack of consensus with regard to which equation is optimal, as well as to what metrics are most appropriate for making this judgment.

-The calculation of EOS is automated using self-documenting workflows compiled in the atomate code base that couples pymatgen for materials analysis, custodian for just-in-time debugging of DFT codes, and Fireworks for workflow management.
+alculation of EOS is automated using self-documenting workflows compiled in the atomate code base.
+Atomate couples pymatgen for materials analysis, custodian for just-in-time debugging of DFT codes, and Fireworks for workflow management.
 The EOS workflow begins with a structure optimization and subsequently calculates the energy of